SeniorMars/seniormars.com/content/posts/trilogy/index.md

 - Propositions in logic correspond directly to types in programming
 - Proving a theorem is isomorphic to constructing a program of a given type

 When I first encountered this correspondence in high school, it felt like discovering that two languages I had been studying separately were actually dialects of the same underlying structure.
-It was a moment of profound clarity—suddenly, the boundary between proving theorems and writing code disappeared.
+It was a moment of clarity—suddenly, the boundary between proving theorems and writing code disappeared.

 The story begins in the early 20th century when formal logic underwent a foundational shift.
 David Hilbert sought to formalize all of mathematics, but this ambition was shattered by Gödel's incompleteness theorems.
 Gödel's work hinted at an intricate relationship between proofs and computation, which was soon made explicit by Alonzo Church and Alan Turing with their independent formalizations of computability.